wso2/docs-open-banking/en/docs/develop/application-management-listener.md

   ```

 ### doPreUpdateApplication method
-This method is executed before updating a created application.
+This method executes before updating a created application.

 By default, when this is executed it invokes the following methods in the given order.
 If required, the default order
 can be changed.